PATRICK OLOODOODI TJUNGURRAYI

 Patrick Oloodoodi Tjungurrayi (c.1935)

 Patrick Tjungurrayi was born in Yalangerri near Jupiter Well c.1935.
-A Pintupi and Kukatja speaker, he walked in from the desert while on the Canning Stock Route, and moved in to the Old Balgo Mission which had been established in 1943.
+A Pintubi and Kukatja speaker, he walked in from the desert while on the Canning Stock route, and moved in to the Old Balgo Mission, which had been established in 1943.
 Here he worked building the stone houses and, after the community moved in 1962, constructing the church at the new Balgo site.
-He met and married Mirriam Olodoodi, Lucy Yukenbari's sister, at the church in Balgo but returned to Kintore shortly after while she remained in Balgo.
-Through the early 1980’s Patrick travelled to Christmas Creek, Docker River and a number of other Western Desert and coastal Kimberley communities doing a variety of jobs ranging from construction, labouring and working on boats until he rejoined his wife once more in Balgo Hills.
+He met and married Mirriam Olodoodi, Lucy Yukenbari's sister, at the church in Balgo but returned to Kintore shortly after while she remained behind.
+Through the early 1980’s Patrick travelled to Christmas Creek, Docker River and a number of other western desert and coastal Kimberley communities doing a variety of jobs ranging from construction, labouring and working on boats until he rejoined his wife once more in Balgo Hills.